-Modules One, Two, and Three each conclude with a two-hour 100 question multiple choice exam taken at a Kryterion Testing Center.
-Click here to locate a testing center.
-Module Four concludes with a comprehensive case-study exam using the Divorce Settlement Analyst software, which is mailed back to IDFA for final grading.
+Modules One, Two, and Three each conclude with a two-hour 100 question multiple choice exam taken at an approved testing center.
+Module Four concludes with a comprehensive case-study exam consisting of 50 multiple-choice questions taken an an approved testing center.
 The exam fees are included in the tuition.
 If you do not score a 70% or above on an exam, you must pay a $150 retake fee.
 There is no limit on the number of times you may retake an exam.

 Designation Use and Continuing Education